-We will collect and process the following data about you:
+We will collect and process the following information about you:

 Our games may allow you to interact with a third party social network or platform, which will provide information about you to us.
 These applications or websites are created and maintained by a third party which is not a part of, or controlled by Coatsink.
 You should ensure that you read their terms of service and privacy policies to understand how they treat your data and what data they might share with us.
-Links to several third party social network privacy policies can be found below within our Cookies section.
+Links to several third-party social network privacy policies can be found below within our Cookies section.

 You understand that where you allow our games to interact with any third party social network or platform, we may share data about you with your contacts (and vice versa) in order that you may enjoy playing socially (the “Social Data”).
 This Social Data includes your name, your social media profile picture and your scores and/or progress in our games.

-You can make changes to what data a third party social network or platform shares with us, or stop our games interacting with that social network or platform by adjusting your settings with that third party provider, however you may find you are not able to enjoy all of the same features of our games.
+You can make changes to what data a third party social network or platform shares with us, or stop our games interacting with that social network or platform by adjusting your settings with that third party provider, however, you may find you are not able to enjoy all of the same features of our games.

 What we do to ensure the security of your personal information